 For components 1 and 2, you will write a critical essay for each question on drama, poetry, prose fiction or prose non fiction.

-For component 3, you will produce two pieces of writing for two different purposes and audiences.
+For component 3, you will produce one piece of writing in any genre.

 For component 4, you will produce a dissertation between 2,500 to 3,500 words.

 The question papers will be set and externally marked by the Scottish Qualifications Authority (SQA).